vlutton/encore-ui/CONTRIBUTING.md

 To sum up:

-1. Create a new branch in your local repo
+0. Create a new branch in your local repo
-2. Commit to that branch
+0. Commit to that branch
-3. Push branch up to Github
+0. Push branch up to Github
-4. Submit PR for review (according to guidelines above)
+0. Submit PR for review (according to guidelines above)
-5. Once reviewed and feedback given (and implemented), we will merge the branch to master
+0. Once reviewed and feedback given (and implemented), an EncoreUI developer will merge the branch to master

 ## 3rd-party Libraries